SenergyGroup/Browser_God/docs/Codex Prompts Submitted/Template Prompt.md

 1. Return complete updated HTML, CSS, and custom fields files inside the `Chats` folder, plus minimal JavaScript only if truly needed for visuals.
 2. Preserve directory structure and file names.
 3. The widget must remain functionally identical and fully compatible with Streamlabs.
 The changes must be visual only.
-4. The `#log` container, chat item template, placeholders, structural layout properties, and integration hooks must satisfy the core widget integration contract and core layout constraints.
+4. The `#log` container, chat item template, placeholders, and integration hooks must satisfy the core widget integration contract.

 Self check before output
 Before finalizing, review your result and confirm:

 1. Functionality matches the original.
 2. All IDs, classes, data attributes, template variables, and integration hooks remain intact and correctly named.
-3. Structural layout properties for `#log` and `#log > div` are unchanged, and `#log` fills the widget width.
-4. New messages appear at the visual bottom of the chat area, never below the widget edge, and the list grows upward.
+3. `#log` still receives only chat message items as direct children, and new messages appear at the visual bottom.
-5. The aesthetic clearly matches STYLE_NAME and the direction provided in the style brief.
+4. The aesthetic clearly matches STYLE_NAME and the direction provided in the style brief.
-6. The result feels like a polished, production ready visual skin with real wow factor.
+5. The result feels like a polished, production ready visual skin with real wow factor.
-7. Any JavaScript you added is purely cosmetic and can be removed without affecting chat behavior.
+6. Any JavaScript you added is purely cosmetic and can be removed without affecting chat behavior.